Sukraat-Ahluwalia/Weather-App/README.md

 To-Do's -

-1) Add unit tests for all Python files.
+1) Integrate AWS SQS/SNS here.
+2) Move from MySQL to DynamoDB.
-2) Deploy on AWS LightSail on an NGINX instance, so that the app can be accessed and used by anybody.
+3) Deploy on AWS LightSail on an NGINX instance, so that the app can be accessed and used by anybody.
 (Should be done soon)
-3) Add CI/CD functionalities (Hopefully)
+4) Add CI/CD functionalities.
+(Hopefully)